ddtxra/scala-log-parser/README.md

 * It's less affected by the **cache** configuration.
 If a cache (based on expiration time) of 5minutes is defined and session is set to 30minutes sliding time window, then the number of sessions will be the same.
 While the number of hits can decrease a lot.

+* It is not dependent on the *number of urls* or *interactivity* the resource contains.
+For example if a resource contains 10 entries and for each entry creates 10 sections (urls) to be more interactive, while another resource present these same entries in just 10 different pages, the number of sessions may be the same while the number of hits may differ a lot.

 As well as hits, it captures other data access like txt, xml, json data access (that are not caugh by Google Analytics)

 # Consideration